 This article was written by Vida Pavesich.
 More of her papers can be found on Academia.edu.
-Here is a summary of her argument:

 I argue for a new account of anthropos—a new philosophical anthropology.
 My paper draws on early twentieth-century philosophical anthropology as well as cognitive science and evolutionary anthropology to examine how humans compensated for their biological underdetermination by becoming second-natured, empathetic, cooperative, symbol-using creatures.
 Examining the capacities for cooperation that emerged in our evolutionary history may help clarify our thinking about contemporary problems that require collective decisions.

 The present age is often called the “Anthropocene,” putatively a new geological age or, at the very least, a reference to our outsized influence on the habitats of all species.
 A corollary is that we subject ourselves to an ever-accelerating pace of environmental, technological, social, cultural, and economic change, much of which disrupts stable structures, is psychologically challenging, and in the long run may be inimical to our own survival.
 The question I want to raise in response is: How are we to understand the Anthropos in the Anthropocene?
 I claim that thinking more deeply about the fragile interdependence between our species and the environment as well as basic needs for stability entails interrogating the space of an old philosophical question “What is a human being?”
 I argue that this question, which has fallen out of favor for philosophers, is critical for thinking through issues such as those mentioned above.
 What do I mean by philosophical anthropology?

 Philosophical Anthropology: From Kant and Herder to Now